The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: LFBOT Locations

 \subsection{Fractional Flux}

 Another useful statistic for characterizing the LFBOT local environment is determining its fractional flux.
 As originally described in \citet{fruchter2006}, fractional flux is defined as the sum of the flux of all the pixels fainter than those at the transient location divided by the total host galaxy flux.
-In turn, we obtain a measurement for how bright the galaxy is at the location of the transient, where a fractional flux of 0 is the faintest pixel within the host (or the transient lies outside the host galaxy's light) and 1 is the brightest pixel.
+The fractional flux essentially measures how bright the galaxy is at the location of the transient, where a fractional flux of 0 is the faintest pixel within the host (or the transient lies outside the host galaxy's light) and 1 is the brightest pixel.
 In star-forming galaxies, we may expect that young, massive stellar populations will trace the brightest regions of their host.

 We follow the methodology in \citet{hsu2024} to determine the fractional flux and quantify its uncertainty for each LFBOT in our sample.
-For each LFBOT, we use the highest quality, bluest optical filter (preferring $g$-band since all LFBOTs have $g$-band observations) to perform the fractional flux calculation.
-Bluer filters specifically help us probe recent star formation in the hosts.
+For each LFBOT, we use the highest quality, bluest optical filter to perform the fractional flux calculation.
+High quality images are necessary to ensure we extract the most pixels of the host and obtain the best estimates of the fractional flux.
+Bluer filters, but optical filters in general, will specifically help us probe recent star formation in the hosts.
 We use the $g$-band image listed in Table~\ref{tab:phot} for AT2020mrf, AT2022tsd, AT2023vth, and AT2024wpp.
 For AT2020xnd and AT2023fhn, we use the $r$ and $V$-band images as these are the highest quality, bluest images for both of these transients.
 Finally, we download DECaLS $g$-band images via \texttt{FrankenBlast} for the hosts of AT2018cow, CSS161010, ZTF18abvkwl, AT2023hkw, and AT2024qfm.
 We determine an uncalibrated total host flux in a similar manner as described in Section~\ref{sec:phot} with \texttt{SEP}.
 Here, however, we measure a Kron radius using a threshold of 1$\sigma$ above sky background to ensure that we extract all potential faint pixels on the outskirts of the galaxy.